Topzle Topzle

 Plot

-Bond investigates the murder of Laura March, a member of the Secret Service and connects the death to four political assassinations that take place within a week.
+Bond investigates the murder of a member of the Secret Service and connects the death to four political assassinations that take place within a week.
 Bond discovers a link with a former actor, David Dragonpol, who is responsible for the deaths.

 SeaFire